motion/orbit/notes/next-nate.md

   - [ ] + get build to prod with full flow of app editing working

 - [ ] Last Features to tie it all together?
-  - [ ] Should I do anything more????
-  1. Floating "selection" may be it.
-  2. "Move Data" modal, see block below
+  1. "Move Data" modal, see block below
-  3. See DataDog, could pull some auto-dashboard example apps
+  2. See DataDog, could pull some auto-dashboard example apps

 - [ ] Demo apps that would be compelling:
   - [ ] StackOverflow Clone